-- 1. Submit Notice of Acquisition/Relocation to DEHCR (Attachment 5-L); - 2.
-Provide Relocation Order/Determination of Necessity of Taking; - 3.
-Provide required Acquisition and Relocation notices and brochures; - 4.
-Obtain Appraisal(s) (or Waiver of Appraisal/Waiver Valuation, if applicable); - 5.
-Complete Appraisal Review (if an appraisal was required); - 6.
-Develop Relocation Plan and Submit to DOA Division of Legal Services for Review and Approval (Submit a copy of the approved Relocation Plan and approval record from DOA Division of Legal Services to the DEHCR Project Representative [this step may occur earlier in the process it must be completed immediately upon determining that relocation/displacement will occur for the project]; - 7.
-Determine Just Compensation and Offering Price; - 8.
-Initiate and Proceed with Negotiations; - 9.
-Official Determination/Approval To Acquire - Make an Offer of Just Compensation with Statement of Basis for the Determination of Just Compensation Amount / Make a Written Jurisdictional Offer; - 11.
-Execute an Administrative Settlement (if necessary); and - 12.
-Complete Purchase/Acquisition and Property Title Transfer. - 13.
-Maintain Records in Acquisition File for the CDBG Project.
+- 1. Submit the Notice of Acquisition/Relocation to DEHCR (Attachment 5-L); - 2.
+Complete the relocation order/determination of necessity of taking processes (if/when the UGLG seeks to exercise its eminent domain authority to embark upon condemnation proceedings) [Note: This step may occur later in the process it must be completed immediately upon determining that condemnation will be pursued.]; - 3.
+Provide the required acquisition and relocation notices and brochures to the owner(s) and tenant(s) (if any tenants); - 4.
+Obtain appraisal(s) (or the waiver of appraisal, or complete the waiver valuation, if applicable); - 5.
+Complete an appraisal review (if appraisal is required); - 6.
+Develop the Relocation Plan(s) and submit the Plan(s) to the DOA Division of Legal Services for review and approval (and submit a copy of the approved Relocation Plan and approval record from DOA Division of Legal Services to the DEHCR Project Representative) [Note: This step may occur earlier in the process it must be completed immediately upon determining that relocation/displacement will occur for the project.]; - 7.
+Determine the just compensation value and the offering price; - 8.
+Initiate and proceed with negotiations; - 9.
+Make the official determination to acquire and execute the approval from the UGLG governing body to acquire the property; - 10.
+Make an offer of just compensation with a statement of the basis for the determination of just compensation amount / make a written jurisdictional offer; - 11.
+Execute an administrative settlement (if necessary); and - 12.
+Complete the purchase/acquisition and property title transfer. - 13.
+Maintain all records in the acquisition file for the CDBG project.